 You may also like:

-Netflix alone has 74 million subscribers in the U.S. and Canada alone.
+Netflix alone has over 220 million subscribers worldwide.

 And with more services every year, it's growing - and changing - rapidly.

 Here are the top video streaming trends that will be shaping the industry for years to come.

 Including new compression technology, international content, and more.

 Now that millennials are entering their prime spending years, all kinds of businesses are cashing in by reviving the ‘80s and ‘90s.